attltb/UFBL/Labeling_BMRS.md

 }
 ```

-This final step of BMRS is more inefficient then of BRTS.
+This second scan of BMRS is less efficient then of BRTS.
 It makes BMRS a bit slower than BRTS when the input data is simple.
-Instead, BMRS runs faster when input image or data is complex.
-For most random images with 50% foreground density, BMRS beats every known CCL algorithms even when the original image is not in 1-bit per pixel format so it have to change the format first.
+Instead, BMRS runs much faster when input image or data is complex.
+For most random images with 50% foreground density, BMRS beats every known CCL algorithms even when the original image is not in 1-bit per pixel format so it has to change the format first.

 <table>
   <tr>